 Experience: Five years of increasingly responsible experience in public sector human resources administration, including four years of administrative and management responsibility at the senior or executive leadership role.

-Training: Equivalent to a Bachelor's degree from an accredited college or university with major course work in business, public, or personnel administration or a related field.
-A bachelor’s degree in a related field and equivalent years of experience may be substituted.
-A Masters in Human Resources, Business or Public Administration, Organizational Development or other related field preferred.
-Professional certification in Human Resources is desirable.
+Training: Equivalent to a bachelor's degree from an accredited college or university with major course work in business, public or personnel administration, or a related field.
+A master's in human resources, business or public administration, organizational development, or other related field preferred.
+Professional certification in human resources is desirable.

 KNOWLEDGE, SKILLS, AND ABILITIES

 All aspects of human resource administration including appropriate methods, procedures and technical expertise.